 The Maya Centre

-The Maya Centre is a small charity, providing a free counselling service in Islington for women who have experienced Mental health issues Trauma, Gender based violence, including domestic violence, physical abuse or childhood sexual abuse and harmful traditional practices.
+The Maya Centre is a small community-based charity in Islington providing a free counselling service for women who have experienced mental health issues, trauma and gender-based violence, including domestic violence, physical abuse or childhood sexual abuse and harmful traditional practices.

-Our charity is a multi-ethnic women only counselling service, managed and governed by a team of professional women.
-Our counsellors are all female and are qualified, skilled and experienced, and are well supported through supervision and professional development.
-They are expert in working with women whose mental health has been harmed by gender-based violence, or abuse, trauma, neglect and deprivation; often complex, multi-layered experiences.
+Our charity is a multi-ethnic women-only counselling service, managed and governed by a team of professional women.
+Our counsellors are all female, qualified and experienced, and are well-supported through supervision and professional development.
+They are experts in working with women whose mental health has been harmed by gender-based violence or abuse, trauma, neglect and deprivation; often complex, multi-layered experiences.
 We pride ourselves on the quality of the services we offer.
 Our counselling services are accredited by the BACP and APPTS.

 The Maya Centre offers a safe and confidential space for individual and group counselling.